Transport Information For A One day in Hamburg Itinerary

 Best Time Of Year To Visit Hamburg/ Visiting In Winter

-Winter is another popular time to come and in particular the time in the run up to Christmas.
+Winter is another popular time to come and in particular the time in the run-up to Christmas.
 Hamburg can get bitterly cold and wet in the winter and snow is common.
-However the Christmas Markets here are some of the best and most authentic in the world and are a really magical experience and worthy of a mention on any Hamburg guide.
+However, the Christmas Markets here are some of the best and most authentic in the world and are a really magical experience and worthy of a mention in any Hamburg guide.

 Where to Stay: Accommodation For 1 Day In Hamburg